Starsassault/dorky/_posts/2018-06-10-first-article.md

 ---
-layout: post
+layout: article
-title: this is the blog post title which does not have to be the same as the file name
+title: this is the article title which does not have to be the same as the file name
 ---

 Yay.